Automating-GIS-processes/site/source/course-info/create-python-gis-env.rst

       - pip

-Once you have downloaded the file too your own computer, you can navigate to that folder and run this command to create the conda environment using the file:
+Once you have downloaded the file to your own computer, you can navigate to that folder and run this command to create the conda environment using the file:

 .. code-block::

     conda env create -f py38-GIS.yaml

-Solving the environment and installing all the packages might take surprisingly long time, so be patient.
+Solving the environment and installing all the packages might take a surprisingly long time, so be patient.

 Once the installations have been done, you are ready to start using the GIS packages by activating the environment.